 "Now is the worst moment in MotoGP since I joined in 2000," Rossi told BBC Sport.

 "It is the most boring moment.
 Races are quite bad and it is very difficult to stay awake."

-Defending champion Casey Stoner - who is retiring at the age of 27 next month - is the only other man to win this season and seven-time MotoGP champion Rossi believes the sport needs to change.
+Defending champion Casey Stoner - - is the only other man to win this season and seven-time MotoGP champion Rossi believes the sport needs to change.

 He said: "You look at Moto3, the races are very exciting, Moto2 is fantastic and then MotoGP is boring.
 So they have to change the product."